onderweg/cbor-cose-playground/readme.md

 - [wolfssl](https://www.wolfssl.com/) - "lightweight, portable, C-language-based SSL/TLS library targeted at IoT, embedded, and RTOS environments".
     - On Mac: `brew install wolfssl`

+## Notes

+- Currently only works with Sign1 and Mac0 COSE messages.

 ## Disclaimer

 This repo is just a playground.
 It might come in handy for others to look into as reference or as example material (I did not find a lot of examples of COSE handling in C).